 Pruning is the removal or reduction of certain plant parts that are not required, that are no longer effective, or that are of no use to the plant.
 It is done to supply additional energy for the development of flowers, fruits and limbs that remain on the plant.
 Pruning, which has several definitions, essentially involves removing plant parts to improve the health, landscape effect or value of the plant.

 Pruning, like any other skill, requires knowing what you are doing to achieve success.
 The old idea that anyone with a chain saw or a pruning saw can be a landscape pruner is far from the truth.
 More trees are killed or ruined each year from improper pruning than by pests.
-Proper pruning enhances the beauty of almost any landscape tree and shrub, while improper pruning can ruin or greatly reduce its landscape potential.
+Proper pruning enhances the beauty of almost any landscape tree and shrub, while improper techniques can ruin or greatly reduce its landscape potential.
 By using improper pruning methods, healthy plants are often weakened or deformed.

 Pruning trees will help keep your yard or landscape healthier and have your trees looking the best they can.
 Tree trimming, or pruning, is more than just getting rid of dead limbs.
-Pruning helps the tree to grow new, healthy branches.
+It also helps the tree to grow new, healthy branches.
 Light pruning and the removal of dead wood can be done anytime, however it is almost always best to trim or prune a tree during its dormant season.

-Reasons to Trim or Prune a Tree
+Reasons to Trim or Prune a Tree:

 Trees are generally trimmed for one of four purposes: aesthetics, safety, health and maintenance.